openath/openath.github.io/_posts/2020-04-15-call-for-volunteers.md

 ## CSS and Javascript Gurus

 Our front end pages are in [Bootstrap 4](https://getbootstrap.com/docs/4.0/getting-started/introduction/), with rather too many not yet upgraded from Bootstrap 3.
 We bring them to life with [VueJS](https://vuejs.org).
-There's always
+There's always a need to make sure the pages look right, on all devices.

 ## Amazon Web Services gurus and architects